Razor Energy Corp. - CCAA Proceedings

 On February 28, 2024, Razor Energy Corp., Razor Holdings GP Corp., Blade Energy Services Corp., and Razor Royalties Limited Partnership (collectively, the “Razor Entities”), sought and obtained an initial order (the “Initial Order”) from the Court of King’s Bench of Alberta (the “Court”) under the Companies’ Creditors Arrangement Act, R.S.C.
 1985, c.
 C-36, as amended (the “CCAA”).

-A copy of the Initial Order and other materials in the CCAA proceedings may be obtained from the Monitor’s website http://cfcanada.fticonsulting.com/razor-blade.
+A copy of the Initial Order, ARIO, and other materials in the CCAA proceedings may be obtained from the Monitor’s website http://cfcanada.fticonsulting.com/razor-blade.

 No claims procedure has been approved by the Court and creditors are therefore not required to file a proof of claim at this time.
 A list of known creditors of the Razor Entities as at the date of the Initial Order has been prepared and is posted on the Monitor’s website at http://cfcanada.fticonsulting.com/razor-blade under “Other Documents & Notices”.